elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-Comparing 7 > 4, you turn right.
+You turn right because 7 > 4.

 #[]##[85bBab6a2A0=#[
 [1@4A6cCA]<58c]#[8:2